ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

 10. Press play.
 Now the label should update every time you interact with the light switch.

 **Congrats!
-You’ve just completed your first Lua tutorial.**
+You've just created a new game!**

 ## Summary

-You’ve now learned how a script can move and interact with objects within your scene using triggers and custom properties.
-You’ve also picked up a few programming concepts like global and local rotation and when to use if statements.
-Hopefully you feel a little more comfortable with coding and your next Lua project won’t be so intimidating!
+You've now learned how a script can move and interact with objects within your scene using triggers and custom properties.
+You've also picked up a few programming concepts like global and local rotation and when to use if statements.
+Hopefully you feel a little more comfortable with coding and your next Lua project won't be so intimidating!

 As a reference, here's how your full script should look like at the end: